 The Bank regularly carries out liquidity risk stress testing (6 scenarios were tested) and liquidity risk reverse stress testing.
-The results of liquidity risk stress testing as at 12.31.2019 are satisfactory.
+The results of liquidity risk stress testing as at 12.31.2021 are satisfactory.
 The Bank's ability to overcome shock scenarios is at a rather high level.

-The Bank carries out interest rate risk stress testing (2 scenarios were tested).
-The results of stress tests, as at 31.12.2019, confirm that the Bank's ability to absorb negative consequences of the various scenarios is acceptable.
+The Bank carries out interest rate risk stress testing and interest rate risk reverse stress testing.
+The results of stress tests, as at 31.12.2021, confirm that the Bank's ability to absorb negative consequences of the various scenarios is acceptable.